KFaneneCS/delivery-optimization-system/README.md

 ## Usage
 1. Run the main script: 'python main.py'
 2. Follow on-screen prompts to start the simulation.
 User has the choice to view all packages or a specific package at any given time.

-## How to Run
-Briefly explain how employers can run your project locally or access a deployed version.
-Provide instructions on any setup or configuration required, and any additional steps needed to run your project successfully.